Sruthi-2002/Sruthi-2002/README.md

 ### 💫 About Me

 Since childhood, I’ve been determined to pursue a career in **Computer Science** — a journey built on curiosity, problem-solving, and perseverance.
-My passion for **C++** began in ninth grade and soon evolved into a deep love for coding and technology.

 Coding is more than a skill for me — it’s a mindset.
-Whether I’m solving problems on **CodeChef**, working on elegant **UI designs**, or debugging with a mug of coffee by my side, I’m constantly learning and growing.
+Whether I’m solving problems, working on elegant **UI designs**, or debugging with a mug of coffee by my side, I’m constantly learning and growing.

 Through my journey as a **Web Developer**, I’ve explored the art of building **visually appealing and user-centric experiences**.
 My long-term vision is to grow into a **Software Development Engineer (SDE)** who bridges creativity and functionality seamlessly.